modrzejewski/beyond-rpa/README.md

 * Modrzejewski, M., Yourdkhani, S., Śmiga, Sz., Klimeš, J., J. Chem.
 Theory Comput.
 17, 804 (2021); doi: 10.1021/acs.jctc.0c00966
 * Modrzejewski, M., Yourdkhani, S., Klimeš, J., J. Chem.
 Theory Comput.
 16, 427 (2020); doi: 10.1021/acs.jctc.9b00979

-### License
+# License
 You can freely use this program, modify it, and embed it in your code provided that you provide attribution to the original authors and cite the papers related to the implementation and derivation of the methods.
-The license under which this code is distributed is available in `LICENSE.txt`.
+The full text of the license is available in `LICENSE.txt`.